A single bet placed in a time horizon, framed as an outcome so readers understand the intent, not just the deliverable.

 quarterstringPlanning quarter (e.g. "Q2 2026").
 Pair with `start_date`/`target_date` for precise scheduling.

-prioritystringImportance against other items
+priorityenumImportance against other items

-confidencestringDelivery confidence within the planned period.
+confidenceassessmentDelivery confidence within the planned period (UPGAssessment on `confidence_5`).

 start_datestringISO date work begins.
 More precise than `quarter` for continuous planning.